pterodactyl/documentation/community/config/eggs/creating_a_custom_egg.md

 }
 ```

-The `"` on the right side are escaped with a `\` because else they would brake the json syntax for the parser.
+The `"` on the right side are escaped with a `\` because else they would break the json syntax for the parser.

 ### Start Configuration
 The last block to configure is the `Start Configuration` for servers running using this service option.